Thank you for your interest in our work! We are honored that you'd like to be tattooed by one of our artists.

 If you are getting a tattoo that can be done in one sitting, we charge by the piece.
 If you are having multiple sessions done on your tattoo,

 we charge $100-$200 per hour for black and grey and color.
-Price estimates are FREE.
+Consultations are FREE.

 We require a $100 deposit to schedule an appointment for a tattoo.
 This will go towards the price of the tattoo when you arrive for the appointment.
-It is non-refundable , but if you need to reschedule and give me at least 48 hours notice , it can be transferred to a different date.
+It is non-refundable , but if you need to reschedule and give at least 48 hours notice , it can be transferred to a different date.
 You have 1 month to choose a new date if you do reschedule.
-You can leave the deposit via PayPal.me/emilysandstattoo and if you do not have a PayPal account, we will send you an invoice so please inform us if you would like one.
+You may leave the cash deposit at the studio with your artist.

 Please consider that everyone heals differently and each tattoo should be given the appropriate attention to aftercare every time.
 It should not be assumed that all heals will be the same even if you have previously been tattooed!
 The following aftercare is a general guide for the average heal.
 However, when necessary, you may have additional steps which will be addressed during your session.

 1. Clean your tattoo.
 Remove the bandage after three (3) hours, but no more than twelve (12).
 DO NOT remove the bandage until you can properly clean the tattoo *Dial Liquid Gold Antibacterial Soap and warm water.
 Rinse it well with cold water, thoroughly cleaning off all of the slimy coating or crusty, dried blood,etc that may have formed over the tattooed area while underneath the bandage.
 Gently pat it dry with a clean paper towel, then allow it to air-dry for ten (10) minutes.

 Repeat this 2-3 times per day ( no more than 5 times per day) for the first 2 days, especially after getting sweaty or dirty if you cannot avoid that due to work reasons.